sg-wireless/pymakr-vsc/GET_STARTED.md

 ## Creating a script

 Below we add a `main.py`.
-This file will run whenever the device is reset.
+Once uploaded to a device, this file will run whenever the device is reset.

 ![](./media/readme/saving-a-file.gif)